COVID-19 Vaccine Requirements for Travel to Europe

 – Norway: Proof of vaccination or negative test required for unvaccinated travelers over 16 years old.

-Read More Is it safe to travel to europe with green card
+Read More How easy is it to travel across europe

 **Necessity of Vaccine Requirements**